surajrajagopal/go-concepts/README.md

 13. Method - A method is a function which has special receiver type between func keyword and method name.
 This receiver type may be of struct type or non-struct type.
 Receiver Type can be of Value receiver or Pointer receiver.

 11. Interface - An interface in Go is a type that defines a set of method signatures but doesn’t provide their implementation.
 It represents a specific behavior, and any type that implements all the methods of an interface is considered to satisfy that interface.
 This allows for flexible and reusable code by enabling polymorphism.

    - Empty interface - An interface that has zero methods is called an empty interface.
 It is represented as interface{}.

-   - Type Assertion - used to extract the underlying value of the interface.
-Syntax: t.(type)
+   - Type Assertion - used to extract the Extracts value of the interface.
+Syntax: t.(type) Key Points
+      ✅ Extracts the actual value from an interface
+      ✅ Safe type assertion using ok to avoid runtime panics ✅ Incorrect type assertion returns false instead of crashing the program

    - Type Switch - A type switch in Go is used to determine the actual type of a value stored in an interface.
 It allows you to check and handle multiple possible types in different case statements.
 The syntax t.(type) helps in identifying the concrete type at runtime, making it useful for handling different data types dynamically.

 Concurrency In Golang: